joshualmitchell/joshualmitchell.github.io/_posts/2020-03-28-andy-matuschaks-evergreen-note-taking-system-on-roam.md

 ## Roam Research

 [Roam](https://www.roamresearch.com/) is a note-taking tool for networked thought.
-It's key distinguishing feature is the ability to bidirectionally link notes to each other.
+Its key distinguishing feature is the ability to bidirectionally link notes to each other.
 For example, if you link to note B from note A, then you can go to B from A, and when you're on B, you'll see that A linked to B.

 Check out the [Roam White Paper](https://roamresearch.com/#/v8/help/page/Vu1MmjinS) for an example / demo.